Traven-B/mymodern/README.md

 simultaneously.
 It is modular, allowing you to define modules for different library websites and customize the scraping logic for each.

+We encourage you to explore Crystal, which features Ruby-like syntax and a concurrency model similar to Go's.
+Additionally, we have published Ruby and Go versions of this program, all of which provide a working demo out of the box.

 ## Installation

 To set up mymodern on your machine: